When does the 52 Hike Challenge start?

 Why did you start this Challenge?

 Most of it is covered under "About Us".
-We really believe getting outdoors can change people's lives for the better, and having the 52 Hike Challenge as a goal that is very attainable with persistence and dedication, will lead to proper discipline in achieving other life goals.
+We really believe getting outdoors can change people's lives for the better!
+Having the 52 Hike Challenge as a goal is attainable with persistence and dedication, will lead to proper discipline in achieving other life goals.
 Phillip lost 80 pounds by hiking and Karla was a beginner hiker who worked her way up to not just 52 hikes in a year, but also the top of the highest mountain in the contiguous United States (Mt.
 Whitney).
 As you can imagine, we have had a great journey and our lives have changed - we also believe if we can do it, so can you!

 Will I be doing the hikes with you?

-We really want everybody around the world to be doing this - and we just can't be everywhere at the same time, so unfortunately no. We do host hikes once a month (mostly in Southern California) and may have additional pop-up hikes that occur in other areas, please be sure to follow us on our social media accounts where we announce our group trips.
+We really want everybody around the world to be doing this - and we just can't be everywhere at the same time, so unfortunately no. However, we do have chapters you can join where leaders may host events and other may share meetup opportunities.
+We, Karla and Phillip, do occasionally host hikes (mostly in Southern California) and may have additional pop-up hikes that occur in other areas, please be sure to follow us on our social media accounts and check our events, where we announce our group trips.
 Other than that, we hope we gave you all the resources (clothing/gear recommendations and hiking groups) you need to get started in your area!

 If I were to go on a multi-day backpacking trip, do I count the whole hike as one, or is each day considered a new hike?